gradle/configuration-cache-build-logic-inputs/README.md

 # configuration-cache-build-logic-inputs

-Samples to demonstrate improvements in build logic input tracking.
-These improvements will be included in Gradle 8.1
+Samples to demonstrate some improvements to configuration input tracking that will be included in Gradle 8.1.

 ## FileCollections queried at configuration time are included in fingerprint

 File collections that are queried at configuration time are now treated as configuration inputs and included in the configuration cache fingerprint.
-When the contents of these file collections change, the configuration cache entry is invalidated.
+When the contents of these file collections change, Gradle invalidates the configuration cache entry.

-To try this out, use the [`queryDirInDsl`](file-collections/build.gradle.kts) task.
+To try this out, use the [`queryDirInDsl`](file-collections/build.gradle.kts#L5) task.
 The build script queries the contents of `file-collections/src/dir` at configuration time.

 When a new file is added to `file-collections/src/dir`, the configuration cache entry is invalidated.